softeng-feup/open-cx-sg/documentation/README.md

 ## Test

-The test, in ourr cases is something simple.
-Basicaly, the interface has to change the info page every 1 minute.
+In our case, the test can be deducted very easily.
+Basically, the interface has to change the info page every 1 minute.
 The information has to be clear and easy to see and read.

-Then, the tree butosn will be teste.
-When clicked, the screen has to change, and go to cerresponding button screen.
+Then, the three buttons will be tested.
+When clicked, the screen has to change, and go to corresponding button screen.

 ## Configuration and change management